 The main disadvantage of using dry wood is it tends to burn hastily.
 In this, you need to add more wood, and the need to add wood chips gets extend, and the process does not remain economical.

 In a Nut -Shell

-If we ponder the issue of “preheating an electric smoker -good or bad,” most people assume that it is a good option.
-It matters a lot in settling most of the things right.
+If we ponder the issue whether “preheating an electric smoker -good or bad,” most people assume that it is a good option.
+It matters a lot in presenting the incredible performance of the unit.